How To Freeze Gnocchi – A Chef’s Guide

 How To Freeze Cooked Gnocchi

-Here’s how to accomplish it:
+Here’s how to freeze your cooked gnocchi:

 1. Allow your gnocchi to cool completely, and then put your gnocchi onto a baking dish.
 They shouldn’t touch at any time.
 Let them freeze for three hours.